M4ddy19/TRYHACKME/Simple-CTF/Images/ReadME.md

-All the images related to Simpple CTF Try Hack Me
+All the images related to Try Hack Me Simple CTF.